Dental Bridge Tulsa, OK

 When many people think of a dental bridge, they think of false teeth supported by natural teeth.
 A traditional dental bridge uses support from natural teeth covered with dental crowns.
 We may not recommend a traditional bridge for some patients because these healthy teeth require preparation.
 Additionally, dental bridges sit on the gums and do not support the bone or tissue.

-That’s where dental implants come in.
+That’s where dental implants come into the picture.
 Dental implants can replace a single missing tooth or multiple teeth.
 They support false teeth at the root.
 Implants support healthy bones and gums because they are inserted into the jaw bone.
 Once implants fuse to the jaw bone, they ensure that bridges stay secure.

 Dental bridges can replace one to four missing teeth in a row.
 If you have a single missing tooth, we can replace it with a single implant.
 That way, you do not need to prepare healthy natural teeth to support your restoration needlessly.